exasol/virtual-schemas/doc/developer_guide/faq.md

 But, if you write a virtual schema that connects to Exasol, you should always use snapshot mode when accessing system tables.

-Use a hint comment to tell Exasol that you want to run your query in snapshot mode:
+Use an SQL hint — a special kind of comment — to tell Exasol that you want to run your query in snapshot mode:

 ```sql
 /*snapshot execution*/ SELECT …
 ```

+Since these hints are interpreted by the Exasol engine and not the client, they are independent of the programming language you are using

 ## How and When can I Access Exasol System Tables?